gym1/Leetcode/README.md

 # Leetcode
 Some Leetcode practice coding
-All the code are written in C
+All the code are written in C or C++